Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

-\begin{proof} We give a reduction from \probCVC (we use the notation as provided at the beginning of this section).
-Given an instance for \probCVC~$(G,h)$, we construct an instance for Copeland$^\alpha$-CCDC.
-The candidate set contains the edge candidates, the vertex candidate, the preferred candidate $p$, the dummy candidate $d$, and a set of further dummy candidates $Z = \{z_1, \ldots, z_{\edgesetsize + \vertexsetsize}\}$.
+\begin{proof} We give a reduction from \probCVC (we use the notation as provided at the beginning of Section~\ref{sec:cvc}).
+Given an instance~$I = (G,h)$ for \probCVC, we construct an instance for Copeland$^\alpha$-CCDC.
+The candidate set contains the edge candidates, the vertex candidates, the preferred candidate $p$, a dummy candidate~$d$, and a set of additional dummy candidates $Z = \{z_1, \ldots, z_{\edgesetsize + \vertexsetsize}\}$ (recall that $\edgesetsize\coloneqq |E(G)|$ denotes the number of edges in $E(G)$ and that $\vertexsetsize\coloneqq |V(G)|$ denotes the number of vertices in $V(G)$).
 We construct the following voters: \begin{enumerate} \item For each $\ell$, $1 \leq \ell \leq 4$, we construct two voters with preference order:

 and two voters with preference order:

 \item We also construct the following ten voters:

 \end{enumerate}